duckie-jr/duckie/README.md

 # duckie
-Ima coder and stupid and Ima average kid
+I am a coder and making a place to show all my things ive made
+<3